 Ponder that with this short story problem: My Juki DX-2000-QVP's maximum speed is 1,050 stitches/minute for a straight stitch.
-The stitch length is set to 12spi.
+The stitch length is set to 12 stitches per inch (SPI).

 That's a lotta seam in a New York minute!

-So a setting of 1.6 means each stitch is 1.6mm long.
+So, a setting of 1.6 means each stitch is 1.6 millimeters long.

 Now I've been sewing for over 50 years.
 Quilting for about half of that.

-...and while I can pretty much visualize what 12spi looks like, I do have a wicked time picturing 2.2mm.
-(It figures...I'm an American.)
+...and while I can just about visualize what 12 spi looks like, I do have a wicked time picturing 2.2mm.
+(It figures—'m an American.)

 They're the same.